Operation Passage to Freedom: Social integration

 The mass influx of refugees presented various social issues for South Vietnam.
 The new arrivals needed to be integrated into society with jobs and housing, as long periods in tents and temporary housing would sap morale and possibly foster pro-communist sympathies.
 Diem had to devise programs to ease his new citizens into the economic system.

 Diem appointed Bui Van Luong—a family friend and devout Catholic—as the head of COMIGAL, the government resettlement agency.
 COMIGAL worked in cooperation with the USOM, the non-military wing of the American presence and the Military Assistance Advisory Group.
 Although COMIGAL was purely dedicated to refugee issues, there was a constant turnover of public servants through their staff, and the benefits of continuity did not materialize.
 After only a few months in the job, Luong was replaced by Pham Van Huyen on December 7, 1954.
 COMIGAL were supplemented by American Catholic aid agencies and an advisory group from Michigan State University, where Diem had stayed while in self-imposed exile in the early 1950s.
+The Vatican did not send aid, but urged that Catholics worldwide do so.
 There were three phases in the resettlement program.
 With more than 4,000 new arrivals per day, the northerners were housed in Saigon and Vũng Tàu in 42 makeshift reception centers.
 These consisted of existing schools, vacated French barracks, churches and tent cities on the grounds of Tan Son Nhut Air Base and Phú Thọ Racecourse.
 These could not be used indefinitely as the grounds needed to be used for their preexisting purpose, and furthermore, such ad hoc areas were vulnerable to outbreaks of fire and disease.

 The refugees needed buildings such as schools, hospitals, warehouses, places of worship were built for them.
 As part of the second phase, temporary villages were built and by mid-1955, most of the one million refugees were living in rows of temporary housing settlements, mostly near highways leading out of Saigon, in provinces adjacent to the capital.
 The largest concentration of housing in this second stage was located to the north of the capital.
 Only a minority could be sent to the fertile Mekong Delta, as the area was already overcrowded.
-It was also restive due to the presence of militant religious sects, so the most of the military evacuees were sent there.
+It was also restive due to the presence of militant religious sects, so most of the military evacuees were sent there.